 Janelia Research Campus

-Dr. Huston is a junior fellow at the Janelia Research Campus.
+Dr. Huston is a fellow at the Janelia Research Campus.

 When it comes to brains, fruit flies are literal pinheads, having only about 100,000 total neuron cells compared to humans' one billion.
-"People sometimes ask me, 'Does the fly actually have a brain?'," says Stephen Huston, a junior fellow at the Janelia Research Campus.
+"People sometimes ask me, 'Does the fly actually have a brain?'," says Stephen Huston, a fellow at the Janelia Research Campus.

 Not only do insects have brains, but their more simplified brains and well-characterized visual systems offer some keen advantages to neuroscientists.
 While it's true that the fly brain is tinier and in some aspects may operate differently from mammalian brains, Huston says, "If you want to ask the really basic question of how can you wire up neurons to compute something useful, then it doesn't matter which type of brain you study."